All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Carry a physician letter in English and the local language.
 If traveling to a non-English-speaking country, having your prescription documentation translated adds a layer of protection.

-Athletes subject to anti-doping regulations should be aware that the World Anti-Doping Agency (WADA) has not specifically listed BPC-157 as a prohibited substance, but WADA's prohibited list includes a catch-all category for peptide hormones and growth factors.
+Athletes subject to anti-doping regulations should be aware that the World Anti-Doping Agency (WADA) hasn't specifically listed BPC-157 as a prohibited substance, but WADA's prohibited list includes a catch-all category for peptide hormones and growth factors.
 Competitive athletes should consult with their sport's governing body before traveling with any peptide.

 Keeping BPC-157 Stable During Travel